Grade 9 Electives

 AICT stands for Applying Information and Communication Technology.
 This course is designed to teach various aspects of technology using an assortment of computer programs and web searches with applications in a variety of skill areas.

-Grade 9 Graphic Communications Technology gives students the opportunity to explore a variety of digital technology including graphic design, 2D animation, 3D animation, short films and collaborative design projects.
+Grade 9 Graphic Communications Technology gives students the opportunity to explore a variety of digital technology including graphic design, 2D animation, short films and collaborative design projects.

 Grade 9 Trans Math (Transitional Math) is a support course offered to students that need a review of previous years math concepts.
 This is for students that have struggled with Math in the past.
 Registration in this course is by recommendation and discussions with their grade 8 teachers.